XiaoSong9905/Deep-Painterly-Harmonization-in-PyTorch/README.md

 9. code update to support GPU setting, some job is done but not all. need to run on google colab to check GPU support

-10. (sx) Auxilary network for style loss build, need to rewrite
+10. (sx) Auxilary network for style loss build, need to rewrite [DONE]

-11. (sx) train auxilary network
+11. (sx) train auxilary network [NEED TO CHECK WITH DAVID ON CONVERGENCE PROBLEM]

 12. (sx) Supprot Tensorboard X for style transform and auxilary network